 - Set asynchronous communication – use emails, chat messages to contact any time on every stages.

 Implementation in Agile

-As you may know Agile team creates 2-3 week sprints to deliver product.
-In these sprints are specific meeting to track work process.
-They are usually called Planning, “Grooming”, Demo and a Retro.
+As you may know, the Agile team creates 2-3 week sprints to deliver products.
+In these sprints are specific meetings to track the work process.
+They are usually called Planning, Grooming, Demo, and Retro.
 Here is an example of how the discovery framework could be incorporated within a sprint:

 The meetings should be focused on continuous improvement and are also used to gather valuable data.
 So they feature frequent discussions about the current state of the product discovery cycle and how they can improve it.

 The team and specifically product manager plan and arrange tasks on a quarterly basis.
 It can be start from 5-10 problems that will start the discovery cycle.